-Costing up an ecommerce website development project is difficult because a project of this nature can have so many options and elements that are unique to your business.
+The reason costing up an ecommerce website development project is difficult, is because a project of this nature can have so many options and elements that are unique to each individual business.

 Usually when you contact an ecommerce web design agency, they’ll be able to give you a ballpark figure, but it may be quite vague at this early stage.

-Think of an ecommerce project like building a new house – you need to specify how big it’s going to be, how many bedrooms and bathrooms you’d like your house to have, what style of kitchen you’d like and all the other finishes and nice to haves.
+Think of an ecommerce project like building a new house – you need to specify how big it’s going to be, how many bedrooms and bathrooms you’d like it to have, what style of kitchen you’d like and all the other finishes.